What to Take to a Nursing Job Interview

 • Have PDFs ready to screen-share and a second device for notes.

-Behavioral Preparation: How to Ask Powerful Questions and Evaluate Fit
+Behavioural Preparation: How To Ask Powerful Questions And Evaluate Fit

 If you’re asked about gaps in employment or clinical experience, answer directly and bridge to how you stayed clinically informed or developed transferable skills.

 Global mobility adds layers: licensing reciprocity, visa timelines, and language competence.
-For international roles, bring organized evidence of:
+For international roles, bring organised evidence of:

 • Credential evaluations and verification letters.

-• Translated and notarized copies of diplomas and licenses where required.
+• Translated and notarised copies of diplomas and licences where required.

 • Any language proficiency test scores (IELTS, OET) if relevant.